 Shea is now a happy and healthy boy.
 This journey hasn’t been easy, but we wouldn’t trade it for anything in the world.
 We are so grateful to the CHD Coalition for the support they have provided us.
 I am so honored to now be able to work with the wonderful people from the CHD Coalition.
 I am proud of what we stand for, and for what we accomplish on a daily basis for the CHD community.

-Today he is a boisterous 11-year old who loves to do just about everything!
-He rides his bike, plays sports, and enjoys school.
+Today he 14 and loves everything about race car driving, especially Formula 1.
+He also spends time riding his bike, running for the school track team, and is a member of Boy Scouts.
 I am involved with the CHD Coalition so I can help make information available to other CHD families who find themselves thrown into the world of CHD.
 Every child’s heart is different, but through the coalition, we do not have to be alone.
 My goal is to help the coalition support our families and raise awareness for CHDs.

 Help us make a difference